Scars of Dracula: Plot

 Paul's more sober brother Simon, and Simon's fiancée Sarah Framsen, come searching for him.
-A maid at the tavern directs them to the castle and they investigate.
+Julie the tavern directs them to the castle and they investigate.
 Dracula immediately has designs on Sarah, but Klove, who has fallen in love with the woman after seeing her photograph amongst Paul's possessions, helps the couple escape by refusing to do Dracula's bidding and remove Sarah's crucifix.
 As punishment, the servant is burnt by Dracula with a red-hot cutlass.
 Simon, having enlisted the help of the priest, goes back to the castle to look for Paul.
-However, the priest is attacked and killed by a vampire bat, and Simon is betrayed by Klove, ending up in the same doorless, inescapable room as his brother.
+However, the priest is attacked and killed by a vampire bat, and Simon is betrayed by Klove, ending up in the same doorless, inescapable room that Paul had been trapped in previously.
 Opening the coffin in the middle of the room, Simon discovers the sleeping Dracula, but the vampire's power reaches through his closed eyelids, causing the human to collapse before being able to take action against the Count.

 When Simon recovers, the vampire has vanished.
 Investigating the room further, he is horrified to find Paul's drained corpse on a spike.
 Looking out of the window, Simon is amazed to see the Count running up the wall outside like an insect.
 With a rope let down by Klove, Simon climbs up the outer wall to go after Sarah, knowing that Dracula may use her as his new mistress.
 Sarah, meanwhile, has made her way back to the castle battlements as a storm approaches.
 She is confronted by Dracula, who this time uses his bat familiar to remove her crucifix.
 Just then, Klove arrives on the battlements and attacks the Count with the dagger that murdered Tania, but the servant is outmatched by Dracula's inhuman strength and is thrown over the side of the castle.
 Simon appears, removes a loose metal spike from the castle's battlements, and throws it at Dracula.
 The spike pierces the Count's lower torso, missing his heart.
 Unharmed, the Count raises the spike to impale Simon, but it is struck by lightning and Dracula is engulfed in flames.
 Staggering in agony, the Count collapses and topples over the castle's battlements, falling to the ground far below, where his corpse continues to burn.